sergiocorreia/quipucamayoc/README.md

 ## Installation

-### Pip

-To manage quipucamayoc using pip, open the command line and run:

-- `pip install quipucamayoc` to install
-    - `pip install "quipucamayoc[dev]"` to include extra dependencies used when developing the code
-- `pip install -U quipucamayoc` to upgrade
-- `pip uninstall quipucamayoc` to remove

 Note that `quipucamayoc` has been tested against Python 3.10 and newer versions, but should also work with Python 3.9.